aehng/Lecture-Notes/Module6/Lec38-Wed_Apr_19/README.md

 ## Take the IDEA Survey

-*   So far we're at a XX% response rate!
+*   So far we're at a 61% response rate!
     *   My goal for the class is 80%
 *   It's worth 25 points of extra credit
 *   The survey closes 04/26/2023 at 11:59 PM